howonlee/mertonon/essays/gantt.md

 This is particularly pronounced in highly technical work because management often doesn't have observability in how to do highly technical work at all.
 Workers in that case often must be the whole arbiters of, or huge contributors on, how to do the work.
 They also get great influence in what work to do.

 This is an etic factor, a factor from the external point of view, in the Gantt chart, because of its roots in tasking of individuals without individual power, but built-in to Mertonon.

+Mertonon is a new way to plan and budget for orgs, for any kind of budget.
+With Mertonon, you make a picture of your org as a neural network, as a data structure.
+You do this by going on Mertonon and linking together local, political, human judgements of impact with respect to KPI's.
+These don't pretend to be objective or apolitical as many Gantt chart estimates do.
+Also unlike Gantt charts, Mertonon itself will suggest changes to your budget based upon those judgements.

 - Example: RBAC.
 - Mertonon will tell you where to move towards the allocations.
 The original purported purpose of Gantt charts is to do this indirectly - to allocate the resources from the estimate.
 Instead of giving the estimate and allocating from there, Mertonon suggests the allocations directly.